Believe in Mi-Kis

 How the International Mi-Ki Registry Was Started

 When I met Cindy and Annette Jurkiewicz at one of the Imperial Toy Mi-Ki Club shows we became fast friends.
 Later, when we realized that Maureen had started the Mi-Ki breed, we asked her to reveal the truth of their origin.
 Unfortunately, at that time Maureen refused to publicly admit she started the breed.
 Cindy and Annette were content with the Mi-Kis they had, but I knew that this was the only breed I would want for the rest of my life and I wanted to see it prosper.
 I convinced them to start a club with me and in January of 1999 we started the International Mi-Ki Registry.
 We vowed we would do it right.
-It took us almost a year to formulate all the rules and regulations, Code of Ethics, By Laws, Litter and Registration forms, etc. We kept Maureen's original Standard, just defined it to make it more explicit.
+It took us almost a year to formulate all the rules and regulations, Code of Ethics, By Laws, Litter and Registration forms, etc. We kept Maureen's original Standard, just defined it to make it more specific.
 It was about that time that we learned about the other Mi-Ki clubs and all the controversy between them.
 Each had a different origin and Standard.
 We tried to tell them the truth of origin, but no one wanted to listen, so we decided to stay out of the controversies and focus on our Breeding Program.
 It wasn't long after we went public with the true origin of the Mi-Ki that Maureen publicly admitted to starting the breed.

 Cindy contacted the United Kennel Club about doing DNA profiling for us.
 At the time they would only do accepted breeds.
 Cindy explained that we wanted to develop the Mi-Ki breed and needed the DNA as a tool to do so.
 The first few DNA certificates classified the breed as AMBOR, meaning mixed breed, but it wasn't long and our certificates came back with Mi-Ki in the breed description.
 Annette's Tee-Nee-King-of-the-Hill is the first Mi-Ki on the OFA and CERF databases.
 We started the Breeders Alliance and asked that all breeding Mi-Kis have health checks done, but we had no way of regulating it until Cheryl Weaver joined us and she explained how the National Jack Russell Terrier Club did it.
 Hence we started the A/B registry where the breeding dogs had to have health certifications at the age of one year before they could get permanently registered and have their litters registered.